ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 contact["Mallory"]="mallory@hotmail.com"
 ```

-So, we have declared an associative array.
-Its elements are accessible by keys.
-The key is the name of a person in our case.
-Here is an example of reading the contacts by the person's name:
+Suppose that you have declared an associative array.
+Now you can access its elements by their keys.
+The key is the name of a person in our example.
+The following command reads the contacts by the person's name:
 {line-numbers: true, format: Bash}
 ```
 $ echo "${contacts["Bob"]}"
 (697) 955-5984
 ```

-Use the @ character as the key for printing all array's elements:
+If you put the @ symbol as the key, you get all elements of the array:
 {line-numbers: true, format: Bash}
 ```
 $ echo "${contacts[@]}"
 (697) 955-5984 mallory@hotmail.com alice@gmail.com (245) 317-0117
 ```

 If you add the exclamation mark before the array name, you get the list of all keys.
-In our case, you get the list of persons in the contacts.
-Here is an example:
+It is the list of persons in our example:
 {line-numbers: true, format: Bash}
 ```
 $ echo "${!contacts[@]}"
 Bob Mallory Alice Eve
 ```

-Add the # character before the array name to get the size of the contacts list:
+Add the # character before the array name to get its size:
 {line-numbers: true, format: Bash}
 ```
 $ echo "${#contacts[@]}"
 4
 ```

-Let's put the associative array with contacts into the script.
-There you can pass the name of the person via the command-line parameter.
-The script processes it and prints the email or phone number of that person.
+Let's apply the associative array to the contacts script.
+The script receives a person's name via the command-line parameter.
+Then it prints an email or phone number of that person.

 Listing 3-10 shows the script for managing the contacts.

 {caption: "Listing 3-10.
 The script for managing the contacts", line-numbers: true, format: Bash}
 ![`contacts.sh`](code/BashScripting/contacts.sh)

-To edit contacts, change the array's initialization in the script.
+If you need to edit some person's data, you should open the script in a code editor and change the array initialization.

-The `unset` command deletes an associative array or its element.
-It works like this
+The `unset` Bash built-in deletes an associative array or its element.
+It works this way:
 {line-numbers: true, format: Bash}
 ```
 unset contacts
 unset 'contacts[Bob]'
 ```

-Bash inserts several elements of an associative array in the same way as it does for an indexed array.
+Bash can insert several elements of an associative array in the same way as it does for an indexed array.
 Here is an example:
 {line-numbers: true, format: Bash}
 ```
 $ echo "${contacts[@]:Bob:2}"
 (697) 955-5984 mallory@hotmail.com
 ```

-Bash inserts two elements in this case:
+Here you get two elements printed:

 * The one that corresponds to the `Bob` key.
 * The next one in memory.

-There is one problem with such an approach.
-The order of the associative array's elements in memory does not match their initialization order.
-The [**hash function**](https://en.wikipedia.org/wiki/Hash_function) calculates each element's numerical index in memory.
-The function takes a key on input and returns a unique integer on output.
+There is one problem with inserting several elements of an associative array.
+Their order in memory does not match their initialization order.
+The [**hash function**](https://en.wikipedia.org/wiki/Hash_function) calculates a numerical index in the memory of each element.
+The function takes a string-key on input and returns a unique integer on output.
 Because of this feature, inserting several elements of the associative array is a bad practice.